 For instructions on logging in to CITI and adding the Financial Conflict of Interest course, please click here.

 For more information on the Financial Conflict of Interest in Research policy and how to submit an eCOI disclosure, please click here.

 I have Non-SLU researchers on my project.
-Do they comply with SLU's COI Policy?
+Do they comply with SLU's FCOI Policy?